krzbanas/personal-science/content/post/2021-07-02_Title/index.md

 +++
-date = "2021-06-04"
+date = "2021-07-02"
-lastmod = "2021-06-04"
+lastmod = "2021-07-02"
 draft = false
-tags = ["R", "Python"]
+tags = ["R", "ggstatplot"]
-title = "R and Python Comparison" summary = """
+title = "Equality of medians with violin plot" summary = """
-R and Python comparison for simple spectral processing
+Test the equality of two groups medians and plots violin plot using ggstatsplot library with data points jittered
 """
 math = false